low volatility invest guide

 IE00BYX8XD24 Ireland 0.25% Accumulating Sampling

-In addition to the ongoing fees charged by the fund itself (the TER), there are other costs to pay attention to.
+In addition to the ongoing fees charged by the fund itself (the TER), there are other costs to pay attention to when investing in ETFs or index funds.
 Your stock broker may charge your brokerage fees to buy and sell shares, and custody fees to hold shares.
 These fees vary between stock brokers.
 That is why it is worth it to compare stock brokers on moneyland.ch.
 Additionally, you pay Swiss stamp duties levied by the government, which are identical across all Swiss stock brokers.

-What are the disadvantages and risks of low-volatility ETFs?
+What are the disadvantages and risks of low-volatility ETFs and index funds?

 As a general rule, investing in securities always comes with a risk of loss.
-That also applies to ETFs and stocks that have had very minimal price fluctuations in the past.
+That also applies to ETFs, index funds and stocks that have had very minimal price fluctuations in the past.
 Additionally, there are some other disadvantages that are specific to low-volatility ETFs:

 • Less diversification: Indexes that only track stocks with low volatility deliberately exclude numerous stocks that do not match their criteria.
 The result is that these indexes are numerically less diversified than standard global indexes.
-The MSCI World Minimum Volatility Index, for example, only tracks 262 stocks, compared to the 1400 stocks tracked by its parent index (as per September 2024).
+The MSCI World Minimum Volatility Index, for example, only tracks 275 stocks, compared to the more than 1300 stocks tracked by its parent index (as per February 2026).
 The number of industry sectors included is also lower, with less volatile sectors like consumer goods and telecom being strongly represented, while more volatile sectors like technology are excluded.

 • Opportunity costs: Riskier sectors like technology and artificial intelligence often provide opportunities for substantial returns – although gains are not guaranteed.
 These sectors are only moderately represented in low-volatility indexes, or are not represented at all.
 Investors who shy away from volatility relinquish a lot of profit potential.